emmercm/www/src/blog/_shebang.md

 - `/Library/Frameworks/Python.framework/Versions/3.9/bin/python3` is where the official installer puts it
 - `/opt/homebrew/Cellar/python@3.9/3.9.6/bin/python3` is where [Homebrew](https://brew.sh/) puts it on an Apple Silicon Mac

-So it is more reliable to use `/usr/bin/env` t
+So it is more reliable to use `/usr/bin/env` to find where `python3` is, plus it respects your `$PATH`:

 ```python
 #!/usr/bin/env python3
 print("I will be executed by Python 3!")
 ```
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE3MDkwMjMwOSwtMTg4MDMyNzI2Miw2Nj
+eyJoaXN0b3J5IjpbLTE3MDE5NDU0NzcsLTE4ODAzMjcyNjIsNj
-IyMzI5NDksLTUyODgwOTUyMSw3MTA2MjAxMTgsLTEzNzA5ODQ0
+YyMjMyOTQ5LC01Mjg4MDk1MjEsNzEwNjIwMTE4LC0xMzcwOTg0
-NzRdfQ==
+NDc0XX0=
 -->